MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 #.
 Creating the grillage object using the :class:`~OpsGrillage` class.
 #.
 Setting the elements of grillage model using ```~set_member()``` and ```~set_material()``` functions.

-In this example we will detail the steps in order to create an example grillage as shown in Figure 1:
+In this example explain the procedures by creating an example grillage as shown in Figure 1:

 .. _Figure 1: